Ethan Daniel Davidson

 Ethan Daniel Davidson (born October 21, 1969) is an American musician and philanthropist known for producing folk music.
 Since the late 1990s, Davidson has released ten studio albums.

 Early life and education

 He is the son of billionaire William "Bill" Davidson, former owner of the Detroit Pistons and Guardian Industries, which was purchased by Koch Industries in 2017.
 He has one sister, Marla Karimipour, and three stepsisters, including actress Elizabeth Reaser.
 He was raised in Bloomfield, Michigan and attended Lahser High School.
-While attending Lahser High School, he was involved in a school band, which he credited with sparking an early interest in music for him.
+While attending Lahser High School, he was involved in the school band, which he credited with sparking an early interest in music for him.

 Davidson graduated from the University of Michigan with a Bachelor of Arts in English.
 He also studied at Harvard University, the University of Chicago, and the Jewish Theological Seminary.
 After graduating, he traveled as a bass player in various East Coast bands, and later moved to Alaska.